-Our next-generation pathology testing service is fully accredited and quality controlled.
+Our pathology testing service is accredited* and quality controlled.

 The MyHealthTest laboratory, based in Canberra (ACT), has been accredited in the field of medical testing by the National Association for Testing Authorities, Australia (NATA) in conjunction with the Royal College of Pathologists of Australasia (RCPA).

 To attain and maintain accreditation, our facility is regularly assessed for competence based on the relevant international standards.